canonical-web-and-design/docs-demo/pages/snapcraft/snapcraft-advanced-features.md

 Once you have built [your first snap](your-first-snap), you will probably want to learn more about snapcraft's more advanced features.
-Having a look at our selection of examples is a good idea, as we want it to be a good showcase of what is possible and generally relevant.
+Having a look at our selection of demos is a good idea, as we want it to be a good showcase of what is possible and generally relevant.

 ## Examples